lennox-davidlevy/dragdrop/README.md

 ![](hotstove.png)

-This started as a project to create a Kanban board in React, but rendered with masonry a la pintrest.
+This started as a project to create a Kanban board in React, but rendered with masonry a la Pinterest.
 While I was building it, I decided to try to style it in, and then give it some very basic functionality of the Windows 95 OS.

 ![](desktop.png)